bakermd86/Fen-s-Star-Trek-Adventures-Ruleset/general/lifepath_wizard.md

 ## Lifepath Character Creator

 The Star Trek Adventures rulebook includes a set of rules for character creation called "Lifepath" creation.
-I added a wizard to the extension to automate the process for users (although there is some setup required first by the GM, see: [here](/general/lifepath_tables)).
+I added a wizard to the extension to automate the process for users (although there is some [setup](../general/lifepath_tables) required first by the GM.

 When players connect, they will see this icon in the character selection window: